Mr Ah Go was an 1800's Chinese market gardener on Tasman Street, Mount Cook, just up the road from our restaurant today.

-Mr Go’s is a nod to Ah himself, but moreover all he wanted – Western settlers and Chinese market gardeners thriving side by side.
-Mr Go’s is a restaurant take on this – we’re neither a Chinese restaurant, nor a Western one at that – we’re a harmonious in-between.
+Mr Go's is a nod to Ah himself, but moreover all he wanted – Western settlers and Chinese market gardeners thriving side by side.
+Mr Go's takes its name from the store, not the man.
+We're neither a Chinese restaurant nor a western one at that - we're a harmonious in-between.

 This is Mr Go's - this is not Mr Go.Top